 - Any type of data, regardless of content type, is stored as an object.
 The object is composed of the object itself and metadata about the object.
 Each object is stored in a bucket.

 - A logical container for storing objects.
 Users or systems create buckets as needed within a region.
 A bucket is associated with a single A collection of related resources that can be accessed only by certain groups that have been given permission by an administrator in your organization. that has An IAM document that specifies who has what type of access to your resources.
 It is used in different ways: to mean an individual statement written in the policy language; to mean a collection of statements in a single, named "policy" document (which has an Oracle Cloud ID (OCID) assigned to it); and to mean the overall body of policies your organization uses to control access to resources. that determine what actions a user can perform on a bucket and on all the objects in the bucket.

 - A logical entity that serves as a top-level container for all buckets and objects, allowing you to control bucket naming within your tenancy.
-Each tenancy is provided one unique and uneditable Object Storage namespace that is global, spanning all compartments and regions.
-Bucket names must be unique within your tenancy, but the use of a bucket name by another tenant does not restrict your ability to use the same bucket name within your tenancy.
+Each Oracle Cloud Infrastructure tenant is assigned one unique and uneditable Object Storage namespace that spans all compartments within a region.
+Bucket names must be unique within each region.
 Within an Object Storage namespace, buckets and objects exist in

 flat hierarchy, but you can simulate a directory structure to help navigate a large set of objects (for example,

 If your namespace was created based on your tenancy name, your namespace uses all lower-case letters (regardless of the presence of capital letters in your tenancy name).
 When using the API, CLI, or SDKs, do not use capital letters in your namespace string.